 Having access to quality healthcare is important for all citizens.
 The Fort Smith region is home to a wealth of medical centers, independent clinics, specialists, and other entities, which help provide top-of-the-line care to area residents.
-The region is supported by several hospitals including its two largest centers, Mercy and Sparks Health System.
+The region is supported by several hospitals including its two largest centers, Mercy and Baptist Health.
 Both of the award-winning systems have outlying clinics and treatment centers in surrounding communities and strive to provide the most advanced levels of patient care.
-Other cities have hospitals within their limits including Van Buren, which is home to a Sparks Medical Center, Booneville’s Mercy Hospital, Sequoyah Memorial Center in Sallisaw, and Poteau’s Eastern Oklahoma Medical Center.
+Other cities have hospitals within their limits including Van Buren, which is home to a Baptist Health, Booneville’s Mercy Hospital, Sequoyah Memorial Center in Sallisaw, and Poteau’s Eastern Oklahoma Medical Center.

 The region is also well-known for its vast options in regards to senior care.
 Fort Smith and the surrounding cities operate numerous sites which offer everything from assisted living to 24-7 on-site care for clients.
 Many facilities offer specialized care for loved ones with Alzheimer’s and other difficult diseases, providing support services for both the client and their families.